Nasdaq closes at record high, lifted by Apple

 "If there's a strong nonfarm payrolls number this month and we start making progress on the unemployment rate, that changes the whole Fed narrative," said Mike Zigmont, head of trading and research at Harvest Volatility Management in New York.

 Most of the 11 major S&P sector indexes fell.
-Technology and consumer discretionary stocks were among the top gainers.
+Technology (.SPLRCT) and consumer discretionary (.SPLRCD) stocks were among the top gainers.

-Morgan Stanley jumped after it doubled its dividend to 70 cents per share in the third quarter.
-JPMorgan Chase & Co, Bank of America Corp and Goldman Sachs Group also raised their payouts.
+Morgan Stanley (MS.N) jumped after it doubled its dividend to 70 cents per share in the third quarter.
+JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N) and Goldman Sachs Group (GS.N) also raised their payouts. read more

 All three major Wall Street indexes are set for their fifth straight quarter of gains, boosted by ultra-loose monetary policy, a rebounding U.S. economy and robust corporate earnings.